 They also offer high-quality products and great services for building customer relationships.

 If you’re considering selling DTC, it’s important to ensure that your brand can connect with customers and create a strong emotional connection.
 You’ll also need robust e-commerce platforms and fulfillment infrastructure in place.
 Finally, it’s important to be prepared for the challenges of running a DTC business, such as managing returns and dealing with shipping logistics.

-Differences Between DTC and Wholesalers?
+Differences between DTC and wholesale?

 But what’s the difference between them?

 There are pros and cons to both approaches.
-Wholesaling can be a great way to reach consumers through retailers.
+Wholesaling can be a great way to reach clients through retailers.
 But it also means that you have less control over how your products are sold and marketed.